AnnaWilliford/SWC_Fall2019_test/Lesson3_Git_GitHub.md

 ```
 $ git push -u origin master
 ```
 This is it!
-You just made your local 'SCW' repository available on Github to everyone.
+You just made your local 'SCW' repository available on GitHub to everyone.
 You are now in position to share your work and collaborate with others.
 How cool is this?

 ---